-In the last couple of years, new businesses have opened in the El Centro Town Center II: Subway Restaurant, H & R Block Tax Preparation, Manpower Employment Agency, and the Social Security Administration, which relocated their offices to El Centro Town Center II from their previous location south of I-8.
+In the last couple of years, new businesses have opened in the El Centro Town Center II:

+Subway Restaurant, H & R Block Tax Preparation, Manpower Employment Agency, and the from their previous location south of I-8.
 A campus of the University of Phoenix is located in the El Centro Town Center II site as well.
-The most recent restaurant opening - Broken Yolk Café - accounts for the job creation for this EDA project during the period of April 24.
+The most recent restaurant opening - Broken